Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Someone has?’
 Harry squinted at the painting.
 ‘I thought they kept winning?’

 ‘Winning?’
 Salazar laughed.
-‘In the tunnels, in the dark, when they can bring all their gifts of enchanting, their numbers, and their cunning to bear, yes, they will win.
+‘In the tunnels, in the dark, where they can bring all their gifts of enchanting, their numbers, and their cunning to bear, yes, they will win.
 But above ground?
 No. They tried.
 They lost.
-Rome drove them so deep underground and shed so much goblin blood they still mourned their shame when I lived half a millennia later.’
+Rome drove them so deep underground and shed so much goblin blood they still mourned their shame when I lived.’

 Salazar’s eyes darkened.
 ‘Yes.
 It is.’

 Harry leant forward.
-‘What is it, you senile old cave painting?’
+‘What is it, you old cave painting?’

 ‘You’re out of time, Harry.’
 Salazar’s serpent looped round his neck with a soft hiss.
 ‘This quiet, slow week of work and books is the deep breath before the storm breaks.’